Professor Michael Kidd

 Biography

 Michael Kidd is an Australian academic, primary care researcher, educator and clinician.
-He is the current Principal Medical Advisor and Deputy Chief Medical Officer with the Australian Government Department of Health, and Professor of Primary Care Reform at the Australian National University.
-He is also Professorial Fellow with the Murdoch Children’s Research Institute at the Royal Children’s Hospital in Melbourne, Honorary Professor with the Department of General Practice at the University of Melbourne, Honorary Professor of Global Primary Care with the Southgate Institute for Health, Society and Equity at Flinders University in South Australia, and Adjunct Professor with the Department of Family and Community Medicine at the University of Toronto in Canada.
+He has a joint appointment as the inaugural Director of the Centre for Future Health Systems at the University of New South Wales, and as Professor of Global Primary Care and Future Health Systems at the University of Oxford.
+He is also a member of the board of The George Institute for Global Health, Telstra Health, and Therapeutic Guidelines Limited.
+From 2020 to 2023, he served as Principal Medical Advisor and Deputy Chief Medical Officer with the Australian Government Department of Health, and Professor of Primary Care Reform at the Australian National University.
+He is also Professorial Fellow with the Murdoch Children’s Research Institute at the Royal Children’s Hospital in Melbourne, Honorary Professor with the Department of General Practice at the University of Melbourne, Honorary Professor of Global Primary Care with the College of Health and Public Health at Flinders University, and Adjunct Professor with the Department of Family and Community Medicine at the University of Toronto.

 Publications